forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 in place, users are now able to define customized policies easily without writing a new scanner.

-Read more about the Forseti Config Validator efforts [here]().

-Learn more about how to define customized policies for the Config Validator [here]().
+Read more about the Forseti Config Validator efforts and how to define customized policies for the Config Validator scanner [here](https://github.com/forseti-security/config-validator/blob/master/docs/user_guide.md).

 ## Enabled APIs scanner